jplalor/jplalor.github.io/hugo/content/homepage.md

 ### Recent Updates

+1. **April 2022:** *Benchmarking Intersectional Biases in NLP* accepted to NAACL 2022.
-1. **December 2021:** Best Theory Paper at ICIS 2021 for *The Effect of Bots on Human Interaction in Online Communities*
+1. **December 2021:** Best Theory Paper at ICIS 2021 for *The Effect of Bots on Human Interaction in Online Communities*.
 1. **September 2021:** *Constructing a Psychometric Testbed for Fair Natural Language Processing* accepted to EMNLP 2021.
 1. **July 2021:** Two papers accepted to ICIS 2021.
 1. **May 2021:** *Evaluation Examples Are Not Equally Informative: How Should That Change NLP Leaderboards?* accepted to ACL 2021.